Degrees and Credentials

 B.A.
 English, Wichita State University 1984

-Her creative nonfiction has appeared in numerous magazines, including Gulf Coast, Massachusetts Review, Fourth Genre, Essay Daily, Entropy, Newsweek, and the Los Angeles Review of Books, received a Pushcart, and been selected for annual lists of the most notable American essays seven times by Best American Essays and once by Best American Non-Required Reading.
-Her work has also been the recipient of two awards from Prairie Schooner and an Individual Artist’s Fellowship in Literature from the Pennsylvania Council on the Arts.
+Her essays have appeared in numerous magazines, including Gulf Coast, Massachusetts Review, Fourth Genre, Essay Daily, Prairie Schooner, Salon, Newsweek, and LARB, received a Pushcart, and been selected for annual lists of the most notable American essays eight times by Best American Essays and once by Best American Non-Required Reading.
+Her work made Salon’s Best of 2019 list, has been the recipient of two awards from Prairie Schooner, and received an Individual Artist’s Fellowship in Literature from the Pennsylvania Council on the Arts.
 Check out her author’s site, with announcements of events and links to her talks and appearances on podcasts as well as her published work, at https://www.nancymccabe.net.

 She has also published poetry in many magazines, including Spillway and Harpur Palate, and has worked as a regular blogger for Ploughshares magazine.
-Her work related to Laura Ingalls Wilder has appeared on the Little House on the Prairie website and been quoted in the Barnes and Noble Desk Diary, and she currently serves on the board of the national Laura Ingalls Wilder Legacy and Research Association.
-In addition to directing Pitt-Bradford’s writing program, she has taught for many conferences and programs, most recently on writing as a healing art and experimental story structures for the Creative Nonfiction Foundation, Louisville Literary Arts, and the Chautauqua Writer’s Center.
+Her work related to Laura Ingalls Wilder has appeared on the Little House on the Prairie website and been quoted in the Barnes and Noble Desk Diary.
+In addition to directing Pitt-Bradford’s writing program, she has taught for many conferences and programs, most recently on writing as a healing art and experimental story structures for the Creative Nonfiction Foundation, Louisville Literary Arts, the Strawdog Writers Guild in Massachusetts, Larksong Writers Center in Nebraska, and the Chautauqua Writer’s Center.
 She regularly teaches workshops and mentors students at Spalding University’s low-residency MFA program in creative writing as well.

 She has taught creative nonfiction, fiction, poetry, and journalism for more than thirty-five years at six colleges and universities.
 At Pitt-Bradford, she received the Chairs’ Faculty Teaching Award for excellence in teaching in 2005 and the President’s Award for Excellence in Teaching, Scholarship, and Service in 2018.